GreamDesu/Convolutional-Neural-Network-Face-recognition/README.md

   ```

 ## How to run:
-  1. Запустите Jupyter, он автоматически откроется в браузере
-  2. Откройте в нем фаил master-file.ipynb
+  1. Start Jupyter, it will automatically open in brower
+  2. Upload your dataset with person photos to ../images/%person-name%/ for all people you have
+  2. In Jupyter open face-recognition.ipynb file
-  3. В верхнем меню выбирите Kernel -> Restart Kernel and Run All Cells
+  3. Then restart Kernel by: Kernel -> Restart Kernel and Run All Cells
   4. Enjoy!